magentabusiness/magentabusiness.github.io/_includes/templates/iot-gateway/modbus-connector/attributes-and-time-series-subsections-advanced.md

 The configuration in this unit provides settings for processing data on Modbus server.
-These settings will be interpreted in ThingsBoard platform instance as attributes/time series of the device.
+These settings will be interpreted in IoT Hub platform instance as attributes/time series of the device.

 The table below describes the attributes and time series parameters: